The BHA Board of Directors consists of seven volunteers.

 Darrell is a science and medical writer for Ohio State’s cancer program.
 He worked for the program from 1990-2000 and from 2003 to the present.
 From 2001-2003, he wrote about cancer research at Washington University School of Medicine in St. Louis.
 In 2000, he spent six months in Southern Africa as a Fulbright Scholar learning how Africans were coping with the AIDS epidemic at the grassroots level.
 He spent two months each in Botswana, Swaziland and Zimbabwe.
 During his time in Zimbabwe, he spent several weeks at St. Albert’s Mission Hospital and came to greatly admire the dedication, resourcefulness and sacrifice of the women doctors and staff as they struggled to provide care in a collapsing economy.
-He remained in touch with the doctors and gave talks about the hospital to medical students, civic groups and others to raise awareness.
-He has returned to the hospital six times since, and his admiration for the hospital’s physicians and staff continues.
-In 2009, he and a group of friends, which includes the current board, started Better Healthcare for Africa, a 501(c)3 charity founded February 9, 2009.
-Today, BHA supports cancer prevention and education efforts and other needs at St. Albert’s Mission Hospital and other worthy efforts that are working to reduce suffering from disease and injury in sub-Saharan Africa.
+He has worked to help support the hospital ever since.
+His admiration for the hospital’s physicians and staff continues.
+He and several members of the current board started Better Healthcare for Africa, a 501(c)3 charity founded February 9, 2009.
+Today, BHA supports cancer prevention and education efforts and other needs at St. Albert’s Mission Hospital and at Karanda Mission Hospital.
+BHA’s goal is to reduce suffering from disease and injury in sub-Saharan Africa.
 In 2015, Darrell led the development of Introduction to the Science of Cancer (ISOC), a free, noncredit online course offered by the OSUCCC – James.
 BHA has used ISOC videos and print material to conduct cancer-education workshops for nurses, midwives and other staff at St. Albert’s and Karanda mission hospitals.